Welcome to our comprehensive guide on web scraping in Python!

 Then we are going to set the options which selenium provides.
 We will set the page size and we will run it in a headless format.

 The reason behind running it in a headless form is to avoid extra usage of GUI resources.
-Even while using selenium in production on external servers you are advised to use it with headless mode to avoid wasting CPU resources.
+Even while using selenium in production on external servers, you are advised to use it with headless mode to avoid wasting CPU resources and reduce throttling risks.
 This will ultimately increase your cost because you will need to add more servers for load balancing.

 options = Options()